 Elections:

 Election of Officers: Election of all officers of the Association, unless uncontested, shall be conducted by secret ballot or by electronic/mail ballot (as determined by the Board) at the Annual meeting of the Association held in even-numbered years; such term to commence January 1st following the election.
+Candidates for elected office shall not administer the election process.

 General: The following provisions shall apply to all elections of officers and any other elective position: